 #1: Check Your Schedule

-#2: Assess Your Pantry & Fridge
+#2: Assess Your Pantry and Fridge

 - Frozen veggies and fruit (I love frozen berries as an economical and versatile option)

-- Fresh veggies that last longer: these are often stiffer like root veggies (carrots, radishes, potatoes), along with celery, bell peppers, kale, and spinach (soft lettuces will wilt easily)
+- Fresh veggies that last longer: these are often stiffer like root veggies (carrots, radishes, potatoes), along with celery, bell peppers, kale, and spinach (soft lettuces wilt easily)

 - Whole grains like rice, oats, quinoa, and barley